 - Sleep restrictions teach sleepers to associate their bedroom with rest by requiring they only lie in bed when they are tired.

-- Remaining passively awake eliminates anxiety surrounding bedtime by avoiding any purposeful efforts to fall asleep.
+- Remaining passively awake eliminates anxiety surrounding bedtime by avoiding any purposeful efforts to fall asleep quickly.
 In other words, sleepers spend less time thinking about how and when they will fall asleep and more time resting.

 Insomnia sufferers can curb recurring bouts of insomnia by implementing the above techniques into their daily routines.
 Prevention may look as follows:

 - Create a consistent sleep schedule.
 Maintaining a consistent sleep and wake time will regulate your circadian rhythm.
 As mentioned above, the circadian rhythm is a biological process that repeats every 24 hours.
 Falling asleep and waking up at a set time every day will stabilize your circadian rhythm of alertness so you will feel sleepy at the same time each day.

 - Establish a bedtime routine.
 Complete activities you associate with rest before lying down.
 Activities may consist of reading a book, taking a warm bath, or journaling.

 - Sleep in a cool room.
 Thermoregulation, or fluctuations in body temperature, is an important part of the circadian rhythm and sleep-wake cycle.
 Drops in body temperature result in sleepiness while increases lead to alertness.
 However, your core body temperature will drop slower than usual if your bedroom is too hot.
 This prolongs sleep onset and causes frequent wake time.
 Keeping your room cool at night will help you sleep better.

 - Block out distractions from light and noise.
-People with insomnia struggle to fall asleep and may take longer to reach deep sleep.
+People with insomnia struggle to fall asleep quickly and may take longer to reach deep sleep.
 External stimuli, such as light and noise, make this process even more difficult.
 Consider shutting out disturbing light with an eye mask and silencing loud noises with earplugs or a white noise machine.
 Sleep expert Dr. Nayantara Santhi says, “Light is the enemy of sleep.
 Putting away all digital devices and switching off your TV an hour before you go to bed is very important.”

 Can I take melatonin supplements for insomnia?